Discrimination at Your School

 SFUSD seeks to provide a school environment that allows all students equal access and opportunities in the district's academic and other educational support programs, services, and activities.
 This includes ensuring that all District schools, programs, activities, and practices are free from unlawful discrimination.
 For more information, please refer to SFUSD's policies on non-discrimination and harassment.

-Contact Office of Family Voice (OFV) for immediate issues and concerns.
+Contact the Student and Family Resource Link for immediate issues and concerns.

-OFV can help navigate urgent issues and help to resolve the matter informally.
-If your complaint falls within one of the above categories and is unable to be resolved with the assistance of OFV, you should submit all Uniform Complaints, using the above form, to:
+If your complaint falls within one of the above categories and is unable to be resolved with the assistance of the Resource Link, you may submit all Uniform Complaints to:

 Office of Equity